HajkD/LTRpred/README.md

 capacity to perform this copy-and-paste strategy enables us to quantify the extent to which transposons shape the adaptation and evolution of life in general.

+In particular the following analyses can be performed with `LTRpred`:

+### _De novo_ prediction and annotation

+- _de novo_ prediction of LTR retrotransposons (nested, overlapping, or pure template)
+- annotation of predicted LTR retrotransposons using [Dfam](http://dfam.org/) or [Repbase](http://www.girinst.org/repbase/) as reference
+- solo LTR prediction
+- copy number estimation of LTR elements and LTR retrotransposons
+- open reading frame prediction in LTR retrotransposons
+- LTR retrotransposon clustering based on DNA sequence
+- age estimation of predicted LTR retrotransposons in Mya
+- Methylation mark quantification in predicted LTR retrotransposons (CHH, CHG, CG, ... content)
+- filtering for (potentially) active LTR retrotransposons
+- quality assesment of input genomes used to predict LTR retrotransposons

+### Motif Discovery

+- transcription factor binding site estimation in predicted LTR retrotransposons

+### Meta-Genomics Analyses

+- run `LTRpred` on entire kingdoms of life
+- perform meta genomics studies customized for LTR retrotransposons
+- cluster LTR retrotransposons within and between species
+- quantify the diversity space of LTR retrotransposons for entire kingdoms of life

+### Visualization and Analytics Framework

+- visualize the properties of predicted LTR retrotransposons
+- visualize correlation between geome size and LTR retrotransposon abundance for entire kingdoms of life

 ## Tutorials

 These tutorials introduce users to `LTRpred`: